 I hope this blog has helped to highlight the significant size and scope of the amendments under the EMIR Refit, and the granularity to which changes are being applied.
 One notable addition to this list is the requirement to amend all outstanding derivatives to adhere to these new technical standards within six months from go-live.
 This easily missed requirement is no small feat, and could present problems for firms that may not have all the required data points for historically executed derivatives.

-The move to harmonise derivatives reporting globally via CMPI IOSCO’s CDE Guidance is a welcome enhancement, and will hopefully help to achieve a high quality of reported data, as desired by ESMA, but may undoubtedly result in a significant change request for firms caught by EMIR reporting.
+The move to harmonise derivatives reporting globally via the Regulatory Oversight Committee’s CDE Guidance (formerly issued and overseen by CPMI IOSCO) is a welcome enhancement, and will hopefully help to achieve a high quality of reported data, as desired by ESMA, but may undoubtedly result in a significant change request for firms caught by EMIR reporting.